azcender/puppet-r10k/README.md

 >Install homebrew (if you don't have ports installed)
     $ ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go/install)"

+>If you're using ports:
     $ sudo port install libxml2 libxslt (only if using ports)

+>If you're using homebrew
     $ sudo brew install libxml2 libxslt (only if using homebrew)
     $ sudo brew link libxml2 libxslt (only if using homebrew)